 If you’re wondering whether your office desk really deserves a place on our list of hygiene horrors, some recent into hygiene in the workplace might make you think again.
 One study carried out by a US university into office hygiene found more than 500 types of bacteria existing in an office environment.
 A UK study backed this up with their own findings which revealed that keyboards can carry significantly more bacteria than a toilet seat.
 TWC Group’s state-of-the-art Airsteril system provides effective chemical free infection control in the workplace minimising the spread of harmful bacteria.

-Speak to a member of the TWC Group team today to find out more about how we can help make your workplace a healthy and hygienic environment.
+Speak to a member of the TWC Group team today to find out more about how we can help make your workplace a healthy environment with our washroom and hygiene services.